A website without persuasive copywriting is just a brochure that eats your marketing budget.

 If your website page looks pretty but isn’t driving leads, or your conversion rates lag despite steady traffic, the words are usually the problem.

-3. What about pricing models—how do I choose?
+3. What about pricing models?
+How do I choose?

-If you need ongoing client work like email marketing campaigns or weekly articles, a retainer makes sense.
+If you need ongoing client work like email marketing campaigns or weekly articles, a monthly retainer makes sense.
 For one-off projects (like a sales page or press release), a custom project fee works better.
 High-growth companies sometimes explore value-based pricing or even profit share.

 4. Do copywriters only handle websites?